 When you install NetWorker, several entries are added to the server's /etc/syslog.conf file, specifying where NetWorker messages and logging information are sent.
-We recommend that you inspect these entries, which appear between two comment lines identifying NetWorker as their source.
+You should inspect these entries, which appear between two comment lines identifying NetWorker as their source.
 You can change the specifications if they are not appropriate at your site.
-See syslog.conf(5) and syslogd(1M).
+For more information, see the syslog.conf(5) and syslogd(1M) manual pages.